What Is Evidence-Based Parenting? + 12 Resources To Start With

 Evidence-based parenting is fast becoming a popular approach for parenting — and with good reason.
 In an age of misinformation and over-abundance of content, it can be hard to figure out who and what to trust.
-Parents find that turning to tried and true methods based on research that demonstrates positive outcomes can be the most reliable way to parent.
+Parents find that turning to tried and true methods based on research that demonstrates positive outcomes can be the most reliable way to approach parenting.

 Since there isn’t a central clearinghouse spelling out exactly what is evidence-based and what isn’t, let’s dive into how you can determine if a source of parenting information is trustworthy.
 Then I’ll guide you towards resources that will help hone your parenting skills with evidence-based parenting practices.

 In this post explaining what evidence-based parenting is all about, you’ll learn: